Retail – Sales Metrics

 The retail growth rate is the percentage with which a company’s sales figures have grown over a specific time frame like a month, year, 3 months, or 6 months.
 This number is used to measure the company’s overall performance.

 - Improve both online and brick-and-mortar sales figures – Most companies have both an online and brick-and-mortar presence.
 Therefore, it is vital to increase the sales figures for both the online and traditional stores.

 - Increase online to real life traffic conversion metrics – The conversion of online visitors into repeat customers is one of the most challenging marketing aspects for any company.
 Ergo, this metric measures the number of visitors to your company website versus the number of people that convert into customers.

-- Improve year over year growth numbers – Year over year growth metrics compares the statistics for the same periods of two or more years.
-The growth numbers for the first period last year to the first period this year can be compared to ascertain whether the company has grown or increased its sales figures during the same period between different years.
+- Improve year over year growth numbers – Year-on-year growth metrics compare the statistics for the same periods over two or more years.
+The growth numbers for the first period last year to the first period this year are compared to determine whether the company’s sales figures have improved for the same period in different years.

 Retail – Transaction Metrics

 Transaction metrics are some of the most important metrics that a commercial company can measure.
 They answer the question of how many products did the company sell versus the number of returns, how much revenue did the company generate, and what the profit margins were during a specific time frame.

 - Increase Gross and Net Profit margins – Gross profit is the sales minus the cost of sales that your business brings in over a specified time.
 Net profit is the profit after deducting all of the company’s other expenses.
 These calculations provide insight into your company’s expenses and earnings.